Updated February 2021

 The Global Lyme Alliance is a 501(c)(3) foundation that supports research and education on Lyme disease.
 It provides a variety of resources to support patients, family members, and caregivers affected by Lyme disease.
 Its Lyme Symptom Tracker app helps Lyme disease patients track their symptoms and share their data, especially with their physician.

 The Global Lyme Alliance’s peer mentor program connects those affected by Lyme disease with others who have dealt with the same kinds of challenges in order to provide emotional support and to share strategies and information.
-You can search for a support group in your vicinity using the Global Lyme Alliance’s listing.
+You can search for a support group in your vicinity using the Global Lyme Alliance’s database.
 LymeDisease.org also provides information about support groups in your area, as does the Lyme Disease Network.

 The Lyme Disease Association has provided patient support for twenty-nine years.
 It funds research and education on Lyme disease and provides referrals to experienced doctors.